-In 1990, he joined a major training company to work as a trainer on their financial and managerial accounting exam courses.
-During the next four years, he taught auditing, financial reporting and taxation for the ACA, ACCA, CIMA and AAT exams, he also taught the ACA multi-disciplinary case study.
-He mainly taught full-time courses organised for Deloitte, PWC and EY; he was also personally responsible for the ACA final level auditing paper.
+In 1990, he became a trainer with a prominent training company, focusing on financial and management accounting exam programmes.
+Over the next four years, he taught auditing, financial reporting, and taxation for ACA, ACCA, CIMA, and AAT exams, as well as the ACA multi-disciplinary case study.
+He primarily taught full-time courses for Deloitte, PWC, and EY, and was responsible for the ACA final-level auditing paper.

-Since 1998, he has been training on a freelance basis, concentrating on financial training for both accountants and non-accountants.
-He also specialises in training on IFRS and US accounting standards and has presented on both subjects throughout Europe for the past 20 years.
-They have considerable experience in presenting training on the following topics:
+Since 1998, he has been training on a freelance basis, concentrating on finance-based subjects for accountants and non-accountants.
+He also specialises in training on IFRS and US accounting standards and, for the past 20 years, has presented throughout Europe on both of these subjects.

 - Accounting for financial instruments and insurance contracts